Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Before the Renaissance, Pienza’s name was actually Corsignano.
 However, during the 14th century, the Piccolomini family obtained significant parts of Corsignano.
 The Piccolominis were a noble family from Siena that remained powerful for almost five centuries (13th to 18th).
 One of its more prominent members was born in Corsignano in 1405, named Enea Silvio Piccolomini.

 Enea was actually the man who changed Pienza’s fate forever.
 In August 1458, Enea Silvio Piccolomini became Pope under the title Pope Pius II.
-A Renaissance humanist, Pius II was a highly admired poet in his era, even though his most famous work is his autobiography called Commentaries.
+A Renaissance humanist, Pius II was a highly admired poet in his era, despite his most famous work being his autobiography, titled Commentaries.

 Pius II remained a Pope until he died in 1464, six years after his inauguration.
 One of the projects that he focused on during his reign was the redesign of Corsignano.
-Devoted to the humanism of the Renaissance, Pius II decided to engage in a progressive urban project: he decided to build an ideal city.
+Devoted to the humanism of the Renaissance, Pius II decided to undertake a progressive urban project: he aimed to build an ideal city.

 How long did it take to build Pienza?

 As one can easily imagine, redesigning and building a city from scratch requires a massive effort.
-However, more than 20,000 people worked on the project, and the town took just three years to complete.
-Specifically, the project kicked off in 1459, and by 1462, everything was ready.
+However, more than 20,000 people worked on the project, and the town completed it in just three years.
+Specifically, the project commenced in 1459, and by 1462, everything was complete.

 Bernardo Rossellino, an architect who worked with Leon Battista Alberti, carried out the rebuilding of Corsignano.
 The latter was one of the most notable persons of the Italian Renaissance, who built the façade of the Palazzo Rucellai in Florence.
 Rossellino’s name has its own spot in front of Pienza’s Duomo, in a beautiful well called the “well of dogs.”
 Pius II consecrated the Duomo in the last days of August 1462.